msetia1/babygpt/README.md

 - `loss`: The function used to calculate the loss of the model, loss being the difference bewteen the model's predictions and the actual target values (eg: categorical crossentropy, MSE, etc.)
 - `epochs`: The number of passes of the entire training dataset passing through the model
 - `batch_size`: The number of samples that is fed into the model at each iteration of the training process
+- `diversity`: The randomness of the selection for the next character choice; lower = less random, higher = more random

 The current values/choices for these parameters was for the most part arbitrarily chosen.
 They can be adjusted/changed to get a lower loss value.